An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV: Event selection

-As the recoil neutron is not detected, the event candidates to the exclusive mesons system are required to have four tracks of particles with corresponding charges and two or three $\gamma$ clusters in the EMC with the energy $E_\gamma>200$ MeV.
-The energy of the presumably noisy "free" $\gamma_{free}$, if present, should not exceed 500 MeV.
+The event candidates for the exclusive event meson system are required to have four particle tracks, two with positive and two with negative charge, and two or three photon clusters in the EMC with energies $E_\gamma>200$ MeV.
+If the third cluster, which is likely caused by noise in the EMC, is present, it should not be used in a $\pi^0$ candidate (see below) and its energy must not exceed 500 MeV.
+Noise clusters are $\gamma$-like signals in the EMC that are not related to a beam-induced reaction.
+They may be caused by $\delta$ electrons, pile-up hits, or electronic noise.